-There are two acquisition templates for imaging, VISIR_img_acq_Preset and VISIR_img_acq-MoveToPixel.
-Two acquisition templates are also available for spectroscopy, VISIR_spec_acq-MoveToSlit and VISIR_spec_acq_ImgMoveToSlit.
-The latter one allows to perform spectroscopic acquisition with the imager detectorand therefore offers the possibility to acquire fainter objects in a larger variety of filters.
+There are two acquisition templates for imaging, VISIR_img_acq_Preset and VISIR_img_acq-MoveToPixel, and one for coronography, VISIR_img_acq_MoveToCoro.
+Two acquisition templates are also available for spectroscopy, VISIR_spec_acq_MoveToSlit and VISIR_spec_acq-ImgMoveToSlit.
+The latter one allows to perform spectroscopic acquisition with the imager detector and therefore offers the possibility to acquire fainter objects in a larger variety of filters.
+The VISIR_spec_acq_ImgMoveToSlit template also allows to centre two objects in the slit by automatically calculating the angle by which the instrument has to be rotated.
 The observing parameters are described in § 9.

-4This convention is identical to the UVES one, but differs, from example, from the ISAAC or NACO one.
+6This convention is identical to the UVES one, but differs, from example, from the ISAAC or NACO one.

-The effect of all acquisition templates is first to point the telescope so that the coordinates at the center of rotation (located at x, y on the detector) match within the accuracy of the VLT pointing (see below). fFor For VISIR_spec_acq_MoveToSlit, the first acquisition images are obtained with the OPEN (15.3") slit.
+The effect of all acquisition templates is first to point the telescope so that the coordinates at the center of rotation (located at x, y on the detector) match within the accuracy of the VLT pointing (see below).
+For VISIR_spec_acq_MoveToSlit, the first acquisition images are obtained with the wide slit (14" width).
+Then,